Grand Prix Sunbeams 1921, 1922 TT: Sunbeam II (the Segrave T.T. car)

 Soon after obtaining the best European result in the 1921 Indianapolis 500, this car took part in that year's French Grand Prix.
 Modified by the Works for H.O.D.
 Segrave for the 1922 T.T. it achieved fastest lap both in practice and during the race but did not finish due to magneto problem.

 Fitted with lights, self-starter and flywheel for road use by Sunbeam before it was sold in 1925.
 It remained largely unused until purchased by Sunbeam expert Anthony S. Heal who had Len Gibbs in 1946 comprehensively rebuild the car and paint it British Racing Green; non-original rigid pattern steering wheel fitted.
 It was subsequently used occasionally on the road before it was sold to the Rootes Motor Museum in 1956.

 In the 1960s it passed to John T Panks (Rootes General Manager) and was restored in New York; a pair of Solexes replaced the original Claudel Hobson carburettors.
-In the USA it participated in various vintage speed events before it was repatriated by Panks to the U.K. where it took part in similar V.S.C.C. events.
+In the US it participated in various vintage speed events before it was repatriated by Panks to the U.K. where it took part in similar V.S.C.C. events.

 Purchased by Bentley enthusiast Guy Shoesmith in 1968 who commissioned Donald McKenzie to carry out bare chassis full mechanical restoration; new dashboard using the original instruments was made.
 Further V.S.C.C. events were undertaken before the car was housed in the Donington Collection.
 It was offered via a Phillips auction in 1988 and purchased for a private collection based in the UK.